How corporate advertising damages our human rights and environment – and what we can do about it

 More and more people are waking up to the colossal damage being driven by consumerism.
 We are realising that behind the glossy facade, advertising has profound and far-reaching consequences for our individual, collective and planetary health.

-This panel event, with Q&A, will look at how advertising and consumerism drive climate change, damage the environment and violate human rights in multiple ways: from promoting excessive consumption, to pushing junk food to children.
-It will explore how international human rights law gives us the tools to fight back.
-And we will hear from campaigners who are challenging the power of corporate consumerism, and instead telling a different story.
+This panel event, with Q&A, looked at how advertising and consumerism drive climate change, damage the environment and violate human rights in multiple ways: from promoting excessive consumption, to pushing junk food to children.
+It explored how international human rights law gives us the tools to fight back.
+We heard from campaigners who are challenging the power of corporate consumerism, and instead telling a different story.

 Elizabeth Harrop is a human rights consultant and author of ‘At What Cost – The impacts of advertising and consumerism on human, community and planetary well-being.
 How to use international law to challenge human rights violations and climate impacts, caused by excessive consumption and advertising.’

 Anna Bryher is Director of Advocacy at Labour Behind the Label, campaigning for the rights of garment workers around the world.
 LBL have exposed the reality behind fast fashion brand Boohoo’s glossy advertising, their lack of transparency and worker exploitation.

 Charlotte Gage (chair) is National Coordinator at Adfree Cities, a growing network of groups collaborating to resist advertising.
 Corporate outdoor advertising drives unsustainable consumption and harms our wellbeing.
 Adfree Cities supports creative, community-led opposition and alternatives, to make space for what we really need to thrive.

 This event is part of Ethical Consumer Week 2021.
 For the full programme visit https://www.ethicalconsumerweek.com/